 Humans are able to give the same symbol a meaning, and very often, more than one meaning, and they’re still able to distinguish all of them.

 Language is human as it differs from animal communication in several ways.
 The characteristics highlighted above set apart language from animal communication forms.

 Some of these features may be part of animal communication; yet they do not form part of it in its entirety.

 These are not the only characteristics of language.
-There are many.
+There are many other features.
 Some are more arguable than others, according to linguistics theories.